 These natural assets are known as the world's 'natural capital' and they are hugely important for the economy – from farming and forestry to leisure and tourism.
 Because nature is free, however, we often take it for granted and overexploit it.
 We clear forests, overfish oceans, pollute rivers and build over wetlands.
 By not taking into account the benefits we get from nature, we create huge social and economic costs for ourselves.

 We need to look at the value of nature in economic and social terms.
 Instead of making decisions based on short-term financial gains, we can look at the long-term benefits for people and the economy – and of course nature itself.
 Using this argument, we’re persuading governments and businesses to take better care of the natural world, so that it can continue to sustain us all into the future.

-The protected areas of Adria are home to one of the largest disappearing lakes in Europe (Cerknica, Slovenia), the world's deepest subterranean free-fall vertical drop (the 513m-deep Divka Gromovnica shaft in Northern Velebit National Park, Croatia), one of two remaining old growth forests in Europe (Perućica in Sutjeska National Park, Bosnia and Herzegovina), one of the deepest canyons in Europe and the 10th largest in the world (Tara river, Montenegro), the oldest lake in Europe and one of the deepest (Lake Ohrid, Macedonia).
+The protected areas of Adria are home to one of the largest disappearing lakes in Europe (Cerknica, Slovenia), the world's deepest subterranean free-fall vertical drop (the 513m-deep Divka Gromovnica shaft in Northern Velebit National Park, Croatia), one of two remaining old growth forests in Europe (Perućica in Sutjeska National Park, Bosnia and Herzegovina), one of the deepest canyons in Europe and the 10th largest in the world (Tara river, Montenegro), the oldest lake in Europe and one of the deepest (Lake Ohrid, North Macedonia).